13 Best Cycling Sunglasses in 2026 and how to choose them – from Cheap to Pro

 Size of cycling glasses and lenses

-Some glasses are bigger than others, ensuring protection from rays that may come from the sides, those are called wrap-around sunglasses or simply wrap.
-Bigger lenses make sure the frame doesn’t block even a small portion of your vision field.
-The downside of Wraps is the considerable lens distortion, learn more here.
+Some glasses are bigger than others, ensuring protection from rays that may come from the sides; those are called wrap-around sunglasses or wrap.
+Bigger lenses ensure the frame doesn’t block even a small portion of your field of vision.
+The downside of Wraps is the considerable lens distortion; learn more here.

 Interested in other purchases for your bike rides?